Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-node/management/GroupsManagementClient.md

-Please follow the instructions below to use this client:.
+Please follow the instructions below to use this client.
 Do not initialize directly:
 ```javascript
 import { ManagementClient } from "approw-js-sdk"
 const managementClient = new ManagementClient({